chouhanaryan/unicode-interview/README.md

 2. Load data to local database
 3. Flush data from the local database
 4. Custom views for 404 & 500 errors

+## Running the code

+1. Compile and Run the `task_1.py`.
+2. Open the Terminal in the tasks_2,3,4 folder and run the following command

+   `$ python manage.py runserver --insecure`